Here’s Why 7 Is Considered a Lucky Number

 Voters gave many reasons for their choices.
 Often, a number signified an important date, a memorable age, or simply exuded “friendliness and warmth.”
 Odd numbers outperformed evens, and round numbers ending in 5 or 0 proved too vague for most tastes (“When we say 100, we don’t usually mean exactly 100, we mean around 100,” Bellos says.
 “Why would you have something as your favorite that is so vague?”).
-Numbers with regular gigs in geometry were common—412 people voted for pi (3.14) and 103 voted for 1.618, the golden ratio.
-Even more popular were numbers with a higher purpose; 42, the proclaimed “answer to ultimate question of life, the universe and everything” from the Hitchhiker’s Guide to the Galaxy soared to 12th place.

 The real reason people love seven is the same reason we love James Dean, Prince, or the KFC Double-Down sandwich: Seven is a stone-cold rebel that follows no rules but its own.

-“Seven is the only number among those we can count on our hands (1-10) that cannot be divided our multiplied within the group,” Bellos explains.
-One, two, three, four and five can each be doubled to reach two, four, six, eight, and ten.
+“Seven is the only number among those we can count on our hands (1-10) that cannot be divided or multiplied within the group,” Bellos explains.
+One, two, three, four, and five can each be doubled to reach two, four, six, eight, and ten.
 Nine is divisible by three.
 Seven, then, is the only number between two and ten that is neither a multiple nor a factor of the others.
 In this way, “lucky number seven” stands alone—and we grasp this implicitly.

 So there you have it.
-If your favorite number is seven, you have a soft spot for the rebels, the individuals, the loose cannons of math and culture.
+If your favorite number is seven, you have a soft spot for the rebels, the individuals, and the loose cannons of math and culture.
 And so does everyone else.

 - The Guardian: “‘Seven’ triumphs in poll to discover world’s favourite number”